-An Environmental Management Plan (EMP) (Appendix A) has been developed to mitigate and manage potential impacts identified during the environmental assessment process.
-An EMP provides the management framework for planning and implementation of exploration activities.
-It provides operational standards and operating arrangements to ensure that the potential impacts of exploration activities are mitigated, prevented and minimised as far as reasonably practicable, furthermore the EMP ensures that and that statutory requirements and other legal obligations are fulfilled.
+In addition to the environmental assessment, an Environmental Management Plan (EMP) (Appendix A) is also required.
+An EMP has been developed to provide a management framework for the planning and implementation of exploration activities thereby providing operational standards and operating arrangements to ensure that the potential environmental and social impacts of operating the exploration sites are mitigated, prevented and minimised as far as reasonably practicable and that statutory requirements and other legal obligations are fulfilled.